 How to Make Carrot Cake Muffins

-Bake the healthy carrot cake muffins until the tops are set and a toothpick inserted in the center comes out clean, or with a few moist crumbs but no batter.
+- Bake the muffins until the tops are set and a toothpick inserted in the center comes out clean, or with a few moist crumbs but no batter.
 All muffin pan sizes, how full you fill your pan, ovens, climates, etc. vary, so bake until done given your variables and check on them early.

 Perhaps, but I’ve only ever made the recipe as written.
 If you make these vegan carrot cake muffins gluten-free, please leave me a comment below letting me know how they turned out.